Mirantis/k0rdent-demos/README.md

     make apply-multiclusterservice-global-kyverno
     ```

-    This will install a `hmc.mirantis.com/v1alpha1/MultiClusterService` cluster-wide object to the management cluster.
-It has a clusterSelector configuration of the label `app.kubernetes.io/managed-by: Helm` which selects all `cluster.x-k8s.io/v1beta1/Cluster` objects with this label.
-Please, don't confuse `hmc.mirantis.com/v1alpha1/ClusterDeployment` and `cluster.x-k8s.io/v1beta1/Cluster` types.
-First one - is the type of Project k0rdent objects, we deploy them to the management cluster and then, kcm operator creates various objects, including CAPI `cluster.x-k8s.io/v1beta1/Cluster`. `hmc.mirantis.com/v1alpha1/MultiClusterService` relies on `cluster.x-k8s.io/v1beta1/Cluster` labels.
-Currently, it's not possible to specify them in the `ClusterDeployment` object configuration, there is an [issue](https://github.com/Mirantis/hmc/issues/801) on GitHub.
-But, to demonostrate the possibility of deploying service to multiple clusters without specifiying in each `ClusterDeployment` object, we will use in this demo the `app.kubernetes.io/managed-by: Helm` label, which is automatically set to all `cluster.x-k8s.io/v1beta1/Cluster` objects by k0rdent.
+    This will install a `MultiClusterService.k0rdent.mirantis.com` cluster-wide object to the management cluster.
+It has a clusterSelector configuration of the label `k0rdent: demo` which selects all `Cluster.cluster.x-k8s.io` objects with this label.
+Please, don't confuse `ClusterDeployment.k0rdent.mirantis.com` and `Cluster.cluster.x-k8s.io` types.
+The first one is the type of Project k0rdent objects, we deploy them to the management cluster and then, the kcm operator creates various objects, including the CAPI `Cluster.cluster.x-k8s.io`. `MultiClusterService.k0rdent.mirantis.com` relies on `Cluster.cluster.x-k8s.io` labels.
+To set labels on related `Cluster.cluster.x-k8s.io` objects we have the appropriate property in the `ClusterDeployment.k0rdent.mirantis.com` - `spec.config.clusterLabels`.
+And if you check ClusterDeployment templates that we use in these demos for deployments, you can find that all of them has the following value for this property:
+    ```
+    ...
+    clusterLabels:
+      k0rdent: demo
+    ...
+    ```

+    And if we check created `Cluster.cluster.x-k8s.io` objects, we can find that all of them have this label:
+    ```shell
+    PATH=$PATH:./bin kubectl -n k0rdent get clusters -L k0rdent
+    ```

+    The output should be similar to (username suffix will be present only if you specified the `USERNAME` variable at the [`General Setup`](#general-setup) step):
+    ```
+    PATH=$PATH:./bin kubectl -n k0rdent get clusters -L k0rdent
+    NAME                           CLUSTERCLASS   PHASE         AGE   VERSION   K0RDENT
+    k0rdent-aws-test1-<username>                  Provisioned   79m             demo
+    k0rdent-aws-test2-<username>                  Provisioned   31m             demo
+    ```

+    And this means that the `MultiClusterService.k0rdent.mirantis.com` global-kyverno that we deployed at the start of this step should be deployed to both clusters

 3. Monitor how the kyverno service is being installed in both clusters that we deployed previously:
     ```shell
-    watch KUBECONFIG="kubeconfigs/k0rdent-aws-test1.kubeconfig" kubectl get pods -n kyverno
+    watch KUBECONFIG="kubeconfigs/k0rdent-aws-test1.kubeconfig" PATH=$PATH:./bin kubectl get pods -n kyverno
     ```

     ```shell
-    watch KUBECONFIG="kubeconfigs/k0rdent-aws-test2.kubeconfig" kubectl get pods -n kyverno
+    watch KUBECONFIG="kubeconfigs/k0rdent-aws-test2.kubeconfig" PATH=$PATH:./bin kubectl get pods -n kyverno
     ```

     There might be a couple of seconds delay before that k0rdent and sveltos needs to start the installation of kyverno, give it at least 1 mins.